-For anyone healing from group B strep, diabetes, autism, Candida (or any other health condition where a yeast/bacterial imbalance is present), ice cream is often off the list due to its high content in sugars.
-By culturing the cream before turning it into ice cream – and using stevia to sweeten things up a bit – you too can enjoy a well loved summer treat!
+By culturing the cream before turning it into ice cream – and using stevia to sweeten things up – you too can enjoy a well-loved summer treat!

-Making homemade ice cream may not be for everyone – yet is well worth the effort, especially when doing so is the only option you have of being able to enjoy it.
+Making homemade ice cream is well worth the effort, especially when doing so is the only option you have to be able to enjoy it.

 As a mother of two boys, both born with digestive issues (food sensitivities, bloating, etc.), I do all I can to prepare food they can enjoy and eat without feeling uncomfortable after.
 So, when my kids woke last week to a hot summer day I tossed out the idea of making homemade ice cream for breakfast.

-Luckily, I happened to have raw cream culturing* on the kitchen counter and ripe strawberries in the garden!
+Luckily, I happened to have raw cream culturing* on kitchen counter and ripe strawberries in the garden!
 Below is the recipe that we made up.
-Though I typically wait to go public with a recipe until it’s been made at least 3 times (more like 30), we thought the results were pretty good, and the summer short, so we are sharing it right away!
+I typically wait to go public with a recipe until it’s been made at least 3 times (more like 30), yet we thought the results were pretty good and the summer short so we’ll share it right away.